pgm2/pubmed-bibtex-converter/README.md

 Then change input and output file paths to match your files in pubmed2.py.
 You can use pwd in Linux to check current path.
 The pubmed2.py takes a single commandline argument as inputfile, if none is given it uses default names and paths (for Android).

+You can specify max_authors in python script, which is the max amount of authors in each reference.
+If the paper has more authors than this, "and others" string is inserted in the end.
+If the paper has a smaller amount of authors than max_authors, then only the authors are printed with no "and others".
+The script also inserts "and" between each author.

 For Raspberry Pi 5 you can do the following:

 python -m venv my_project